ReScience-X/policies/WRITE.md

 \
 ![OJS Editorial and Publishing Workflow](http://rescience.org/public/site/images/OJS-EditorialWorkflow.png)

 We follow an Open Peer-Review scheme, where reviewers are identified and reviews are made public.
+Should authors feel the need to submit their work anonymously, they are invited to contact the [ReScience X editorial team](http://rescience.org/x/about/editorialTeam) as soon as possible.
-Upon acceptance, editors can suggest a summary of the topic.
+Upon acceptance for publication, editors can append a commentary, or a summary of the topic.

 Submissions are made by creating an account on the [submission portal](http://rescience.org/x/about/submissions), and must include a Cover Letter and an original Research Article, both using [ReScience Templates]() and submitted as PDF files.
 <!-- TODO: .yaml file in submission portal or in OSF template? -->